Join us and celebrate Canada’s contribution to The Lunar Gateway!

 Share your students’ ideas for an AI lunar robot to help the astronauts on the Moon and The Lunar Gateway in order to qualify for the residency.

-The residency will focus on coding, artificial intelligence, and robotics and will be held in the Spring of 2023 virtually or in-person depending on location.
+The residency will focus on coding, artificial intelligence, and robotics and will be held virtually or in-person depending on location.

 FREE 5-day (2hr workshops) outline: